 If you want your top to be body hugging, decrease your hook size when you reach the lowest part of your bust / where your underbust is, this will create a fitted look.

 Lay both panels one on top of the other.

 Attach your yarn to one of the top corners, going through both the front and back panels of your top.
 (Note: weave the tail in as you go - this will save you having to at the end).
 Ch 1, then sc into each ch space gap twice (making sure to go through both ch 3 spaces of the top and bottom panel; See photo for guidance).
 Ch 1 and fasten off.

 Repeat step 2 on the other side of the top.

-Change colour.
+Change color.
 Turn your top the right way out so the sc seam is on the inside.
-Using your second colour attach your yarn into the ch space next to the seam of your top.
+Using your second color attach your yarn into the ch space next to the seam of your top.